Practical Guidance

 This is a totally-backwards compatible bugfix-style change, and should be released in a bugfix/point release.
 Users can then just upgrade to the bugfix release before upgrading their own TypeScript version—and will experience zero impact from the breaking TypeScript change.

-Later, the default type argument Promise<{}> could be dropped and defaulted to the new value for a major release of the library when desired (per the policy outlined below, giving it the new semantics.
+Later, the default type argument Promise<{}> could be dropped and defaulted to the new value for a major release of the library when desired (per the suggested policy for version support, giving it the new semantics.
 (Also see Opt-in future types below for a means to allow users to opt in to these changes before the major version.)

 "Downleveling" types